-For more information about UM Charles Regional Imaging and MRI/ultrasound fusion biopsy, call 301-539-0345 or visit www.CharlesRegionalImaging.com.
+For more information about UM Charles Regional Imaging and MRI/ultrasound fusion biopsy, please call 301-539-0345 or visit www.CharlesRegionalImaging.com.

 University of Maryland Charles Regional Medical Center (UM CRMC) is proud to introduce a powerful, new MRI solution for secondary evaluation, planning, and targeted biopsy of the prostate.
 The UroNav Fusion Biopsy System fuses MRI and Ultrasound images to help physicians see suspicious tumors in real-time, which allows for a more exact diagnosis in cases where initial tests warrant further investigation.

 UM CRMC is pleased to be one of the first hospitals in the area to offer UroNav, which brings the power of MRI-guided biopsy to diagnosing prostate cancer, and is available at our new outpatient Imaging Center in La Plata.

 Through this advanced technology, physicians are now able to go beyond standard tests as needed to target specific areas of the prostate that show potential tumors.